wpswings/mwb-bookings-for-woocommerce/README.md

 * Can define WooCommerce bookings availability Start and End time for the day with ease with a free online booking system.

 == WORDPRESS BOOKINGS PLUGIN COMPATIBILITIES ==
+* The Bookings plugin is compatible with [**Points and Rewards for WooCommerce**](https://wordpress.org/plugins/points-and-rewards-for-woocommerce/) and [**Points and Rewards for WooCommerce Pro**](https://wpswings.com/product/points-and-rewards-for-woocommerce-plugin/?utm_source=wpswings-bookings-github&utm_medium=bookings-github-page&utm_campaign=Points-and-rewards-pro).
+This allows merchants to offer points and rewards on bookable products.
 * WooCommerce Bookings plugin is compatible with [**Return Refund and Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**WooCommerce RMA For Return Refund & Exchange**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-bookings-github&utm_medium=referral&utm_campaign=rma-pro-plugin).
 This will help the customers in receiving the overdue reimbursement or refunds easily using the WooCommerce bookings plugin.

 * The Bookings for WooCommerce is compatible with WordPress Multilingual i.e. WPML plugin and Multisite.